Global Staff Mobility

 - Approval by immediate superior

-Should the demand for this type of mobility exceed available finances, mobilities which correspond with the strategic interests for internationalisation of MU will be prioritised – universities in the same international alliances as MU, partner universities, universities with high QS Ranking and universities which have existing cooperation (joint degrees, internationalisation of study programmes) with MU.
+Due to limited financial sources for the programme, CZS prioritise mobilities which correspond to strategic interests for internationalization of MU – universities in the same international alliances as MU, partner universities, universities with high QS Ranking, universities which have existing cooperation (joint degrees, internationalization of study programmes) with MU, or first-time applicants.

 - The programme operates based on calendar years and follows valid guidelines stated by MU.